Equilibrium thermometry in the multilevel quantum Rabi model: Introduction

 Within this AA, we obtain an explicit expression for the thermal QFI in terms of bright and dark spectral contributions.
 This form naturally separates thermometric features associated with (i) intra-doublet bright splittings, (ii) inter-doublet bright--bright processes, and (iii) bright--dark population transfer, allowing distinct parts of the QFI curve to be traced back to specific classes of transitions.
 To evaluate the QFI efficiently at large manifold size, we introduce an energy-ordered AA truncation scheme, where rather than truncating to fixed photon number, we retain all terms relating to levels up to a controlled energy cutoff.
 This provides fast convergence over the temperature range of interest and makes large ensembles of such disordered systems computationally feasible to study.

 We analyse two complementary large-manifold limits (see concept diagram in Fig.~\ref{fig:schematicdiagram}) performing Monte Carlo sampling of realisations of the light--matter couplings and intraband broadening to assess ensemble stability.
 This allows us to resolve both the typical QFI profile and the extent of sample-to-sample fluctuations under disorder.
-Under dark-manifold saturation conditions a small bright sector couples to a large, nearly degenerate dark band, producing a dominant high-temperature QFI peak driven by the large degeneracy imbalance.
+At dark-manifold saturation conditions a small bright sector couples to a large, nearly degenerate dark band, producing a dominant high-temperature QFI peak driven by the large degeneracy imbalance.
 As the dark degeneracy grows at fixed bright structure, the sensitivity peak approaches the ideal-thermometer benchmark at the matched degeneracy and effective gap.
 Given the existence of a small bright manifold, we also identify an intermediate coupling window in which spectral reshuffling isolates the dominant bright--dark gap and yields a higher peak QFI ratio to the matched ideal benchmark than in the weak coupling limit.
 In the complementary bright-manifold saturation regime the number of bright doublets is maximised, and sensitivity is distributed across a dense set of inter-doublet transition energies determined by the singular value spectrum.
 This yields a broadband QFI response that becomes progressively self-averaging with increasing manifold size, although its peak sensitivity typically remains below that of the dark-saturated configuration.

+Finally, we also examine thermometric sensitivity when experimental access is restricted to either the atomic or the cavity degrees of freedom.
+This is practically relevant, as the global QFI assumes access to measurements on the full joint light--matter state and, therefore, gives an upper bound rather than a directly accessible figure of merit.
+Importantly, we find that the atomic reduced state typically retains most of the thermometrically relevant global response, which indicates that the main enhancement can remain visible even without full access to the joint light--matter state.

 This paper is organised as follows.
 Sec.~\ref{sec:system} introduces the MQRM and derives the multilevel adiabatic approximation.
-Sec.~\ref{sec:metro} gives the AA expression for the thermal QFI and the energy-ordered truncation scheme and Sec.~\ref{sec:discussion} uses it to analyse bright- and dark-saturation thermometry, respectively, including stability under disorder and typical behaviour in large random ensembles.
+Sec.~\ref{sec:metro} gives the AA expression for the thermal QFI, and Sec.~\ref{sec:discussion} uses it to analyse bright- and dark-saturation thermometry, respectively, including stability under disorder, typical behaviour in large random ensembles, and reduced-state thermometry.
 Finally, in Sec.~\ref{sec:conclusion}, we provide our conclusions and outlook.